Jameos del Agua in Haria, north Lanzarote, another project designed by brilliant César Manrique. Photo by Norbert Nagel.

 The island doesn’t have a huge number of good, non-windy beaches so pay-sun loungers and parasols can often jam sand space on better protected beaches.

-Playa Blanca, known as Playa Grande by the locals in order to distinguish it from the Playa Blanca in the south, is the biggest, a busy, full-service beach of fine brown sand over a kilometre long, washed by calm waters.
+Playa Blanca, known as Playa Grande by the locals in order to distinguish it from Playa Blanca in the south (which is less than special and often has bathing forbidden posted), is the biggest strand, a busy, full-service beach of fine brown sand over a kilometre long, washed by calm waters.
 It has lifeguards, showers, changing areas, washrooms, parasols, and varied water sports equipment.

-- Costa Teguise is another tourist-specific resort town but classier and costlier than Puerto del Carmen and hugged by a fine beach.
-It's just 15 minutes drive from delightful old Teguise.
+• Costa Teguise is another tourist-specific resort town but classier and costlier than Puerto del Carmen and hugged by a couple of decent beaches but beset by frequent winds in summertime.
+It’s just 15 minutes drive from delightful old Teguise.

 Nearby are similar large beaches with fine sand, calm waters and good facilities, such as Los Pocillos, Matagorda and Lima, followed by smaller versions – Peña Grande, Pila de la Barilla and Fariones.

-An easy access solution is to catch a taxi boat from Playa Blanca, or take a short drive to the hill-top car park and walk down the steep incline.
+Getting there: An easy access solution is to catch a taxi boat from Playa Blanca, or take a 15 minute drive from the town to the hill-top car park and walk down the steep incline.